A Variety of Permit Types are Available for Employees

 Retired staff may purchase Invited Visitor Parking passes directly from the Parking Office.
 Please see the Visitor section of this site for more information.

-MIT has installed transponders for "Hands Free" systems at the Main Lot, the Stata Garage and the upper levels of the West Garage.
+MIT has installed transponders for "Hands Free" systems at the Main Lot, the Stata Garage, West Garage, and E62 Garage.
 This system employs technology similar to that being used for the Fast Lane program on the Massachusetts Turnpike and other major highways.
 A transponder attached to your windshield automatically opens the parking gates, eliminating the need to swipe your card.

 "Hands Free" parking is a voluntary program provided at a cost of a one time $20 fee and a refundable $20 deposit on each transponder.